 - Experience with mood disorders, trauma and PTSD, life transitions, substance use, domestic violence, relationship issues and eating disorders.

-- Passionate about working with members of the LGBTQ community, men, couples, individuals in non-traditional relationships and individuals struggling with self-esteem, identity and body image issues.
+- Passionate about working with members of the LGBTQ community, men, individuals in non-traditional relationships and individuals struggling with self-esteem, identity and body image issues.

 Sandra Buecker Spears, MSW, LCSW